commonsharp/SurvivalProject-Server/README.md

 A big change in the code, resulting in a cleaner and a better code.

-* Added LoginHandler, LobbyHandler and GameHandler to extend GenericHandler.
+* Added TCPHandler, UDPHandler, LoginHandler, LobbyHandler and GameHandler to extend GenericHandler.
 * Renamed AttackUDP to ForwardMessageHandler.
 * newState was renamed to getNewState and was also moved to Cryptography class.
 * Deleted ExtendedInputStream and used a normal InputStream instead.